petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 1. add each gamete to the Node Table,
-2. add entries to the Edge Table recording which parent each gamete inherited each bit of genome from
+2. add entries to the Edge Table recording which parent each gamete inherited each bit of genome from, and
 3. add any new mutations to the Mutation Table and (if necessary) their locations to the Site Table.